-Let’s be real, though, for a moment: In order to sustain a mutual-aid-based startup or coop, some sort of funding must be in place.
-We can’t just shrug off the need for resources, especially while we are still under capitalism.
+Let’s be real, though, for a moment: In order to sustain a mutual-aid-based startup or cooperative, we’re going to need resources.
 Below are just a few suggestions.

 - Donations.
-Whether recurring or one-time, this is probably the best way to ask for daily bread from people.
-Services like Liberapay, Open Collective, and maybe, just maybe, Patreon.
+Whether recurring or one-time, this is probably the best way to get resources.
+Look up crowdfunding services in your area; or online like Liberapay, Open Collective, and even Patreon.

 - Affiliate and referral links, by which I mean, linking to other similar groups with projects you’d like to support.
-This is very much different from those of megacorps like Amazon, in that we are trying to achieve a federation of collevtives.
+This is very much different from those Amazon and the like, in that we are trying to achieve a federation of collectives.